What to know for fallen Selma Police Officer’s Thursday funeral

 It will travel south on M Street before it heads north on Highway 41, then east on Highway 180, before it gets off on Reed Avenue, which will be closed between Olson and Floral from 12:00 p.m. to 3:00 p.m.

-The procession will arrive at the Reedley Cemetary at 1:00 p.m., that’s when and where the burial service for Officer Carrasco will occur.
+The procession will arrive at the Reedley Cemetery at 1:00 p.m., that’s when and where the burial service for Officer Carrasco will occur.

 “We’re basically going to use Reed as a parking lot for the law enforcement vehicles while they attend.
 Of course, it is going to be open to the public,” said Botti.